lhartmann2/VendingMachine/README.md

 # VendingMachine
 Web App that simulates the vending machine experience.

-Simply run in your browser.
+Simply run in your browser to start spending imaginary money.